valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 configured without writing code, and can be used during BPMN processes.
 A more in-depth description can be found [here](plugin-introduction.md).

+## Web

+Web offers web related configuration, such as integration with [Swagger](https://swagger.io/) (to provide REST API documentation) and hardening (for strengthening endpoints against outside attacks).

 ## ZGW (Zaakgericht Werken)

 ### Documenten API